Whowong/CHH/GitLab/README.md

   5.1.5	Click on “New Client Secret”.
 You can set the secret date range for how long its valid.
 We recommend the minimum needed, so it can just be today.

-  5.1.6	Save your secret ID and value as it will be needed shortly.
-You will also need your Directory ID/Tenant info which is located on your app registration overview.
+  5.1.6 Save the secret value as it will be needed shortly.
+You will also need your Application (client) ID and Directory (Tenant) ID which is located on your app registration overview.

 5.2	We now need to grant contributor access to the App Registration